xiaozhanguva/starter-academic/content/publication/2025/xin2025provably/index.md

 # Publication name and optional abbreviated publication name.
 publication: Proceedings of the 42nd International Conference on Machine Learning
 publication_short: ICML 2025
-abstract: WAs ML models are increasingly deployed in critical applications, robustness against adversarial perturbations is crucial.
-While numerous defenses have been proposed to counter such attacks, they typically assume that all adversarial transformations are equally important, an assumption that rarely aligns with real-world applications.
-To address this, we study the problem of robust learning against adversarial perturbations under costsensitive scenarios, where the potential harm of different types of misclassifications is encoded in a cost matrix.
-Our solution introduces a provably robust learning algorithm to certify and optimize for cost-sensitive robustness, building on the scalable certification framework of randomized smoothing.
-Specifically, we formalize the definition of cost-sensitive certified radius and propose our novel adaptation of the standard certification algorithm to generate tight robustness certificates tailored to any cost matrix.
+abstract: As ML models are increasingly deployed in crit- ical applications, robustness against adversarial perturbations is crucial.
+While numerous defenses have been proposed to counter such attacks, they typically assume that all adversarial transforma- tions are equally important, an assumption that rarely aligns with real-world applications.
+To ad- dress this, we study the problem of robust learn- ing against adversarial perturbations under cost- sensitive scenarios, where the potential harm of different types of misclassifications is encoded in a cost matrix.
+Our solution introduces a prov- ably robust learning algorithm to certify and opti- mize for cost-sensitive robustness, building on the scalable certification framework of randomized smoothing.
+Specifically, we formalize the defini- tion of cost-sensitive certified radius and propose our novel adaptation of the standard certification algorithm to generate tight robustness certificates tailored to any cost matrix.
 In addition, we design a robust training method that improves certified cost-sensitive robustness without compromising model accuracy.
-Extensive experiments on benchmark datasets, including challenging ones unsolvable by existing methods, demonstrate the effectiveness of our certification algorithm and training method across various cost-sensitive scenarios.
+Extensive experiments on bench- mark datasets, including challenging ones unsolv- able by existing methods, demonstrate the effec- tiveness of our certification algorithm and training method across various cost-sensitive scenarios.

 # Summary.
 An optional shortened abstract.
 summary: We study how to certify and train for cost-sensitive robustness using randomized smoothing.